.png)

 THE CARE EXPERIENCE

 An optometrist and founder of the CARE Clinic, Dr. Francesca Olinga understands dry eye because she has experienced it.
-Experienced in the management of complex cases (neuropathic pain, demodex, chalazions), she uses innovation and listening to offer you lasting solutions, not just temporary relief.
+Experienced in the management of complex cases (neuropathic pain, demodex, chalazions), she uses innovation and attentive listening to guide you toward improved eye comfort.

 Optometrist with over 30 years of experience and speaker for eye care professionals.
-Dr. Nguyen has experience in restoring visual quality affected by dry eye.
-It offers unique expertise to reconcile your aesthetic goals (makeup, cosmetics) and optimal eye comfort.
-Trust an expert who trains experts.
+Dr. Nguyen has experience in improving visual quality affected by dry eye.
+She supports her patients in reconciling their aesthetic goals (makeup, cosmetics) and optimal eye comfort.